 There are circumstances when you will need to terminate a contract ahead of its completion.
 This could be due to many reasons, such as no longer needing the services offered, a change in your circumstances, or a violation of the contract by the other party, to name a few.
-In such a situation, you will need to use a Contract Termination Letter.
+In such a situation, you will need to use a Termination Letter for the Contract.

-Let’s look more closely at what it means to terminate a contract, how to write a contract termination letter, and the processes involved.
+Let’s look more closely at what it means to terminate a contract, how to write a letter, and the processes involved.

 What it Means to Terminate a Contract

-When terminating a contract, it is only reasonable to do so if the contract terms have not yet been completed.
+When terminating a contract, it is only reasonable to do so if the contract terms still need to be completed.

 If a contractor has been hired to renovate your bathroom, you cannot terminate the contract after the bathroom has been finished.